paymill/paymill-documentation/guides/paypal/activating-paypal.html.md

 ### 2. PayPal account

-In order to accept PayPal payments you also need a PayPal account: simply go to the PayPal website and [signup](https://www.paypal.com/signup/account) for a business account.
+In order to accept PayPal payments you also need a PayPal account: simply go to the PayPal website and <a href="https://www.paypal.com/webapps/mpp/product-selection" target="_blank">signup</a>

 We highly recommend you to create a **business account** as some PayPal features and tariffs are not available to individual accounts.